twolfson/vector-network-playground/README.md

 - Exploring/better understanding vector rounding handles
 - Filling areas that are faces/closed loops

+## Terminology
+- Point, x/y location on cartesian plane
+- Vertex, point in a vector network
+- Edge, 2 vertices in a vector network
+- Face, cyclic collection of edges in a vector network

 ## Implementation ideas
 - Store data as nodes + edge graph
 - Using typed arrays for storing data